mrolli/myitjournal/docs/courses/myitjournal.md

 # My IT Journal

 This is our first project.
-We want to generate a documentaiton where you can write down your daily and weekly reports that you must write.
+We want to generate a documentation where you can write down your daily and weekly reports that you must write.
 Previously you have done this in the Confluence Wiki of Informatikdienste.
 Wouldn't it be nicer to have it somewhat more accessible and more modern?
 You can even buld a showcase of your skills with it!